AllBankingSolutions.com

 Public Provident Fund (PPF) A PPF account can be opened at anytime during the year in a Post Office, or in SBI & its associates or in other selected nationalized banks.
 It is safe to invest in the instrument, as it is government-backed.
 It can be held by single, joint, minor with parent/guardian and HUF Min Amount : Rs.
 500/- per annum, and thereafter in multiples of Rs 5/-

 The PPF account matures after 15 years.
 Tax benefit: Rebate under section 80C for the amount invested.
 Interest accrued is Tax-free.
-Interest 8.60% p.a. (compounded annually) is credited to the PPF account at the end of each financial year.
-(Wef December, 2011, the rate of interest has been linked to 10 year government bonds and thus rate will vary from time to time)
+Earlier, rate of interest was fixed for the full tenure of 15 years.
+However, wef December, 2011, the rate of interest has been linked to 10 year government bonds and thus rate will vary from year to year)

 Nomination is allowed at the time of opening the account or even later on during the tenor of the account.